 Coordinator Duties of Women's Studies

-Tricia Earl is the Unit Coordinator and Academic Advisor (Undergraduate) for the Women's Studies Program and responsible for maintaining, organizing and planning departmental projects and programming.
+Tricia Earl is the Unit Coordinator and Academic Advisor (Undergraduate) for the Women's & Gender Studies and responsible for maintaining, organizing and planning departmental projects and programming.

 - Performs supervisory and coordinative work in the operation of a specific program or departmental project.